VladyslavHolik/SelfAssessment/Skills/JavaScript.md

   - `new`: 🖐️ used
 - Functions
   - Arrow function: 🖐️ used
-  - Async function
+  - Async function 🎓 known
   - Function declaration: 🖐️ used
   - Function expression: 🖐️ used
-  - Default parameters
+  - Default parameters 🖐️ used
-  - Functional object
+  - Functional object 👂 heard
   - `Function.prototype.call`
   - `Function.prototype.bind`
   - `Function.prototype.apply`
-  - `return`
+  - `return` 🖐️ used
 - Data structures
   - `Array`: 🖐️ used
   - `Map`: 🖐️ used